ibm-cloud-docs/account/faqs-iam.md

 {: faq}

 To view an existing service credential for a service, go to your resource list by clicking the **Menu icon  ![Menu icon](../icons/icon_hamburger.svg)** > **Resource list**, then select the name of the service to open its details.
 Click **Service credentials** to view the details.

+  To save a copy of the service credentials, most services provide a download option or the option to copy to your clipboard.
+  {: note}

 ## Why use resource groups and access groups?
 {: #resource-groups}